AdobeDocs/commerce-php/src/pages/developer/cache/partial/database-caching.md

 ## Overview of database caching {#mage-cache-db-over}

-This topic discusses how to use the Magento 2 database for caching.
-After you complete these tasks, cached objects are stored in the `cache` and `cache_tag` Magento 2 database tables.
+This topic discusses how to use the database for caching.
+After you complete these tasks, cached objects are stored in the `cache` and `cache_tag` database tables.
 Nothing is stored `var/cache` or `var/page_cache`.

 This topic discusses how to set up database caching and how to verify database caching is working.
 We discuss the following options: